SonarQube and code coverage

 The reason for this is most often because people are not comparing the same metrics.

-What is very often being compared is the Line Coverage, most often displayed by the external tool used to gather the covered lines, and what we define as Code Coverage which is computed from the numbers extracted from the coverage report passed to the analyzer.
+What is often compared is the Line Coverage, most often displayed by the external tool used to gather the covered lines, and what we define as Code Coverage, which is computed from the numbers extracted from the coverage report passed to the analyzer.

 How to Calculate Code Coverage

-The metric we promote is the Code Coverage because it is the one that reflects the best portion of source code covered by unit tests.
-This is the metric you can see on the home page of a project.
+We promote the Code Coverage metric because it reflects the best portion of source code covered by unit tests.
+This is the metric you can see on a project’s home page.

 As you can read in the Metric Definitions page, the Code Coverage is computed as follow: